Walking the Gower Peninsula, Wales

 Whats Included?

-• Breakfast 2 x mornings, 1 cooked meal on the Saturday evening over the campfire.
+• Breakfast 2 x mornings, 1 cooked meal on the Saturday evening.
 Menu provided on booking.

-• Founder, Ian Finch will endeavour to get you picked up and dropped back to Gowerton Station in personal vehicles.
-We can work together with other attending drivers to make sure everyone can be transported to the bunkhouse.
-However, this may not always be possible and last resort, payment of taxi to and from maybe necessary.
+• We can work together with other attending drivers to make sure everyone can be transported to the bunkhouse.
+However, this may not always be possible and payment of taxi to and from maybe necessary from Gowerton to bunkhouse.

 • Unlimited tea and fresh coffee, full milk/plant based milks